-With the sunshine out and the weather getting better and better, it looks like we can finally leave winter driving behind us.
+With the sunshine out and the weather getting better and better, it looks like summer is here to stay.
 While many drivers believe they are more likely to be involved in a driving collision during the winter, the reality is that summer driving also brings a unique set of dangers and distractions.

 In fact, a research study conducted by Sunny brook Hospital physician and epidemiologist Dr. Donald Redelmeier between January 1, 1995 and December 31, 2014, found very interesting results on driving collisions that occurred during the daytime on nice, sunny days.
 More specifically, the study found that of the 6,962 patients studied, the majority of life-threatening traffic collisions happened in the daytime, and the risk increased with bright sunlight.